 You can deploy a pre-installed and pre-configured version of Microsoft R Server in Microsoft Azure, making it easy to get started with data exploration and modeling right away on the cloud without setting up a fully configured system on premises.

 The Azure Marketplace contains several virtual machines that support data science:

 The new Data Science VM for Windows Server 2016 provides GPU versions of popular deep learning frameworks such as CNTK.
-Tools are pre-installed, and include the GPU NVIDIA drivers, CUDA Toolkit 8.0, and the NVIDIA cuDNN library for GPU workloads.
+Pre-installed tools include the GPU NVIDIA drivers, CUDA Toolkit 8.0, and the NVIDIA cuDNN library for GPU workloads.
 In just minutes, you can have a complete environment for building deep learning models that can run on either CPU or CPU plus GPU.